Quick Guide to

 - Dealer rolls dice:

-2) if doubles, all players must discard their current hands into the Discard Pile and receive new cards the same amount of cards discarded.
+2) if doubles, all players must discard their current hands into the Discard Pile and receive new cards, the same amount of cards discarded.

 The game ends when the dealer token circulates once around to all the players.
 The player with the most credits is the winner.